matt9527-marist/MyObsidianNotes/Machine Learning/003 Supervised Learning.md

 This is to ensure that the model is capable of *generalizing* its predictions beyond the data it has been presented.

 **Two Sources of Erorr in our Prediction**
+Of course, we cannot hope to fit the function perfectly to y, since 𝑦 = 𝑓(𝐱) + 𝑒 contains noise e.

 ![[Pasted image 20250908160318.png]]